ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 Windows 10 IoT Core will boot on power-up.
 The first boot may take a few minutes.

+## Set the Machine Name and Password
+By default the RPi2 will have a machine name of _miniwinpc_ and an Administrator password of _p@ssw0rd_.
+It is recommend that you change both of these to avoid confusion with other devices on your network.

+Launch PowerShell using the _Run as Administrator_ option (righ1.
+Launch PowerShell using the _Run as Administrator_ option (rig.h click on the PowerShell icon toeveal this option).
+Run the following set of commands:

 <img src="/images/rpi2/rpi2_defaultapp.png"/>

 ## Set the Machine Name and Password